Mount Pangrango: Geography

+Ecology

+The mountain has a montane ecosystem consisting of Dipterocarpaceae and Ericaceae plants.

 Hydrology

 Mount Pangrango serves as the headwater area for four river basins that surround it, and all four of them converge around the mountain's peak.
 Three of these basins, namely the Cisadane River Basin, Ciliwung River Basin, and Citarum River Basin, flow northward towards Java, while the last one, the Cimandiri River Basin, flows southward towards Java.